intel/transfer-learning/README.md

 ## Getting Started with the CLI

-Use `tlk --help` to see the list of CLI commands.
-More detailed information on each command can be found using `tlk <command> --help` (like `tlk train --help`).
+Use `tlt --help` to see the list of CLI commands.
+More detailed information on each command can be found using `tlt <command> --help` (like `tlt train --help`).

 List the available models:
 ```
-> tlk list models --use-case image_classification
+> tlt list models --use-case image_classification
 ------------------------------
 IMAGE CLASSIFICATION
 ------------------------------